ishine/jamify/README.md

 JAM is a rectified flow-based model for lyrics-to-song generation that addresses the lack of fine-grained word-level controllability in existing lyrics-to-song models.
 Built on a compact 530M-parameter architecture with 16 LLaMA-style Transformer layers as the Diffusion Transformer (DiT) backbone, JAM enables precise vocal control that musicians desire in their workflows.
 Unlike previous models, JAM provides word and phoneme-level timing control, allowing musicians to specify the exact placement of each vocal sound for improved rhythmic flexibility and expressive timing.

 ## News
+> 📣 05/08/25: Training code has been released!
+You can now train your own JAM models from scratch.

 > 📣 29/07/25: We have released JAM-0.5, the first version of the AI song generator from Project Jamify!

 ## Features